etherspot/etherspot-archanova-migrator/packages/migrator/README.md

   etherspotAccount: '0x...'
 });

+// put a private key that already has access to the account you want to migrate const privateKey = '0x...';
-const archanovaAccountDevice = Wallet.createRandom();
+const archanovaAccountDevice = new Wallet(privateKey);

 // each migration step is optional migrator = migrator
-  .addAccountDevice() // adds the migrator as an archanova account owner device .transferBalance(utils.parseEther('0.05')) .transferERC20Tokens([
+  .addAccountDevice() // adds the migrator as an archanova account owner's device, pls check first if the device wasn't already added & connected/deployed
+  .transferBalance(utils.parseEther('0.05'))
+  .transferERC20Tokens([
     {